gto76/standard-aliases/README.md

 Only aliases that override the commands are cp, mv and rm.
 They are all run in interactive mode, meaning you get asked for conformation before any destructive operation.
 If you want to execute them without this promptint, then use -f (force) option.

-If the list belowe seems too long here is a shorthened list of aliases, that I consider almost necesary:) m l/ll/lll cpdir/mvdir/rmdir rb o ty te
-(ma)
-mk

 When adding new alias alwalys check if it is already taken by any command with `wi <alias>`.

-Do not change the names of the functions, because other functions and/or aliases may be using it.
-You can however freely change the names of the aliases.
+completions...
+automatioc completions from the command that gets parameters in function.

 // Intentions
 I know it is a bit abnockuous to think your colection of aliases is so great, that it should become adopted as standard, but what a hack, I worked on and been using them for long time, and I just feel so limited withouth them.

-completions...
-automatioc completions from the command that gets parameters in function.

-Linux for the rest of us.

-Linux is elegant and concise, but it is also hard.
-If you can't type well and/or have problem with memorizing stuff you're basically screwed.

-Make install ask you automaticaly if you want make installed, and inform you about already defined aliases (and commnet those out)